OpenTransport/vocabulary/docs/vocabulary.md

 # agency

-An `agency` maintains one or several modes for certain areas.
+An `agency` maintains one or several `mode`s for certain areas.

+# mode

+A `mode` is a type of transport.
+(To do: specify all the different `mode`s by comparing Transmodel and GTFS and extending it with private transport `mode`s)